One Flow. 60% Faster. The Promo Was There. The Checkout Wasn’t Ready for It.

 “I didn’t think about discounts until after I’d paid.
 By then, it felt too late.”—Participant.

-03 · Research Methods & Findings
+03 · The Approach: Research Methods & Findings

 Done before you sit down.
 Here’s what we measure to drive the next iteration.